AksoEo/docs/api/restful.md

     * To ban all users we'd call `POST /users/@ban`

 ## Header metadata
+All requests include metadata in the headers:
+* `X-Time-Taken`: Contains the amount of time the server used to process the request in milliseconds

 All `GET` requests on collections include metadata in the headers:
 * `X-Total-Items`: Contains the amount of total items in the collection without a limit
 * `X-Total-Items-No-Filter`: Contains the total amount of items in the collection with no filters applied